-What is happening in Library buildings while they are closed?
+What has happened in Library buildings while they are closed?

-Library staff are conducting the following in-building work while Library buildings remain closed to the public:
+Library staff have been conducting many kinds of in-building work while Library buildings were closed to the public:

 - maintaining the systems and security of our Library buildings;

-- providing safe public restroom access at four locations;
+- providing safe public restroom access at select locations;

 - processing and shelving returned materials;

 - setting up health and safety protocols for staff;

 - and providing limited curbside pickup service for physical materials and other curbside services such as remote printing.